Keivandavari/Sample-Casing-Design/README.md

 Well.Xaml.CS:

 This is the CS backend file attached to the well.xaml file.
-You can find all view changes and events in this file.
+You can find all UI interaction controls in this file.

 AvailableWellConfigControl.CS